The Psychology Of Hedonic Adaptation & What You Should Know About It

 Controversy Surrounding Hedonic Adaptation

 While many people remain convinced of the accuracy of hedonic adaptation, the claimed tendency is not without controversy or skeptics.
 The skepticism is engendered by the claim that human beings will always return to their original "set level of happiness."
-However, findings from Wikipedia affirm that significant life events such as loss of employment, the end of a major relationship, etc. can alter what was once one's original "baseline" of contentment.
+However, according to Wikipedia affirm significant life events such as loss of employment, the end of a major relationship, etc. can alter what was once one's original "baseline" of contentment.

 Additional research studies have also found that negative occurrences are often more impactful than positive ones.
 However, whether one returns to their default state of happiness often depends on the individual.
 Critics of hedonic adaptation view the tendency as a blatant generalization which fails to take potentially shifting factors into account.

 For instance, a person who has mental illness or other clinical problems may experience an alteration in their set level of happiness after consuming certain medication or going through various therapeutic forms of treatment.
 Ultimately, there are instances which both prove and disprove the theory of hedonic adaptation.

 Psychological Reasonings Behind Hedonic Adaptation

 Upon understanding exactly what hedonic adaptation is and all that it entails, follow-up questions are bound to follow.
 Why don't people remain ecstatic after certain monumental occurrences?
 What prompts people to return to the theorized "baseline" state of happiness?
 What are the psychological origins of hedonic adaptation?

 Thankfully, Psychology Today has some plausible answers to the preceding inquiries.
 The first explanation for the reasoning behind hedonic adaptation states that people simply become adapted to whatever changes are causing their burst of excitement or increase in happiness.
 Over time, the initial ecstasy over the "newness" of the great thing that has occurred wears off, hence the return to one's "set the level of happiness."
 This is also a form of sensitization, one of the elements above of hedonic adaptation.